Tank-ACiD/realterrain/README.md

 - included a biome painting layer, broke the "cover" layer into roads and water layers
 - added the files used to the settings tool
 - added strata for under the ground
+- in game map reset, admin priv for using the tool, kick all players on reset

 #### 0.0.2
 - switched to lua-imlib2 for support of all filetypes and bit depths